-I am going to quickly show you how to use Sourcegraph for a better code navigation on GitHub.
+I am going to quickly show you how to use Sourcegraph for better code navigation on GitHub.

 Using Sourcegraph on GitHub

-This is how it looks like with the Sourcegraph extension installed and when you view a file on the Vim repository on GitHub:
+This is how it looks like with the official Sourcegraph extension installed and when you view a file on the Vim repository on GitHub:

 Note how we can see the new Sourcegraph buttons within the GitHub interface, thanks to the installed extension.
 One thing to note is that one need not even login into GitHub to navigate through hosted Code and their repositories in order to make use of the helpful features of Sourcegraph.